hoytech/valence/README.md

 - Currently the `args_cb` values can only reference the first level of the arguments and cannot replace a callback inside a nested structure like an object or array.
 Eventually the protocol should support location specifiers such as `[1][3]['field']`

-- I need to spec out behaviour for what happens when exceptions are thrown.
+- It needs to spec out behaviour for what happens when exceptions are thrown.

-- The protocol should have a way to eval raw javascript.
+- The protocol should expose a way to eval raw javascript in the main process (you can already do it in the render process with `WebContents.executeJavaScript()`).

 - The special `new` method can currently only support 1 parameter because of a limitation in javascript.

-- There is no way for `valence.js` to know when a callback it has installed has been garbage collected.
-If there was then we could have `valence.js` send a "callback destroy" command to the app.
+- `valence.js` currently doesn't know when a callback it has installed has been garbage collected.
+If it did then it could send a "callback destroy" command to the app.
+This may be possible with the npm [weak](https://www.npmjs.com/package/weak) module.